joy-void-joy/alexplainable/README.md

 ![image](https://github.com/joy-void-joy/alexplainable/assets/56257405/7c652491-6cc5-4e09-a70b-614d66f3c8d7)

 Classification of the segments with LLaVA would be cheap, but has been mixed.
-Claude however has been able to classify segments fairly well:
+Claude has been able to classify segments fairly well, but also makes mistake:

 ![image](https://github.com/joy-void-joy/alexplainable/assets/56257405/070ad9c2-9bff-4808-b44b-b77f8557bdb4)

-As claude is costly, we expect to do some hand classification for now to have the datasets available for CNN-training
+We have resorted to sorting the segments by hand for this prototype.

+Training networks
+---
+We have trained networks to recognize Imagenet class n11939491.
+We have used the following ontology:

+- n119
+  - Flower head
+    - disk
+    - petal
+  - Stem
+  - Leaf

+A network is composed of a CNN stack part (three layers of CNN), and of a small (4x1) linear head that decodes the CNN output to a probability.
+During training, a network learns to recognize its class against others (for instance, the petal network learns to discriminate between petal and non-petals like disks, flower head, n119, stem and leaf).
+We then use the CNN output of a network to feed into the upper ones, the flower head network is only trained on the output of the disk and petal network.

+Using this we have been able to attain 75% accuracy on n119 pretty reliably.

+Interpreting them
+---
+Feature visualization of most networks seems pretty useless for now:

+Some networks